Block-Attention for Efficient Prefilling: Introduction

-To address this challenge, we implemented a fine-tuning process for the LLMs to adapt to the Block-Attention mechanism.
-Our experiments demonstrated that, after approximately 100 - 1000 fine-tuning steps, the Block-Attention model achieved a full recovery of its original accuracy across both in-domain and out-domain scenarios, impressively increasing from 48.0\% to 68.4\%.
-This outcome underscores the Block-Attention LLMs' capability to uphold inference accuracy while significantly enhancing inference efficiency in RAG scenarios.
+To address this challenge, we implemented a fine-tuning process for the LLMs to adapt to the Block-attention mechanism.
+Our experiments demonstrated that, after approximately 500-1000 fine-tuning steps, the Block-attention model achieved a full recovery of its original accuracy across all scenarios, impressively increasing from 49.9\% to 70.0\%.
+This outcome underscores the Block-attention LLMs' capability to uphold inference accuracy while significantly enhancing inference efficiency in RAG scenarios.

-We evaluate Block-Attention on four RAG benchmarks.
-Experimental results demonstrate that after fine-tuning, the average accuracy of the Block-Attention model on the benchmarks can remain comparable to (68.4\% vs 67.9\% on Llama3) or even slightly exceed (62.3\% vs 59.6\% on Mistral) the performance of self-attention models.
-In terms of efficiency, we counted the TTFT and FLOPs to the first token (FLOPs-TFT) of the block-attention model when the length of user input is 50 and the total length of the input sequence gradually increases.
-We found that the longer the total length, the more obvious the improvement of block-attention on efficiency.
-When the length of the input sequence reaches 32K, the TTFT and FLOPs-TFT of the block-attention model are 1.3\% and 0.2\% of that of the self-attention model, respectively.\footnote{Given that the KV cache is already a mature and low-cost technology~\citep{qin2024mooncakekvcachecentricdisaggregatedarchitecture,lan2023copyneed,lee2021learningdenserepresentationsphrases}, in this paper we do not take the cost of KV cache into account.}
+We conduct comprehensive evaluations of the Block-attention mechanism across 11 diverse benchmarks, including RAG, ICL(In-Context Learning), and general domains.
+Experimental results demonstrate that after fine-tuning, the average accuracy of the Block-attention model on the benchmarks can remain comparable to \textit{Llama-3.1-Tulu-3-8B-SFT}.
+In terms of efficiency, we counted the TTFT and FLOPs to the first token (FLOPs-TFT) of the Block-attention model when the length of user input is 50 and the total length of the input sequence gradually increases.
+We found that the longer the total length, the more obvious the improvement of Block-attention on efficiency.
+When the length of the input sequence reaches 32K, the TTFT and FLOPs-TFT of the Block-attention model are 1.3\% and 0.2\% of that of the full-attention model, respectively.\footnote{Given that the KV cache is already a mature and low-cost technology~\citep{qin2024mooncakekvcachecentricdisaggregatedarchitecture,lee2021learningdenserepresentationsphrases}, in this paper we do not take the cost of KV cache into account.}

-\section{Block-Attention}
+\section{Block-attention}